Mohinder Suresh: Redemption

-In the graphic novel "Second Chances", Mohinder has returned to India back to Mira, but he found a messy apartment, understanding she is in trouble.
-He then asks the help of Molly, who found Mira being held hostage by a man interested in Mohinder's research.
+In the graphic novel "Second Chances," Mohinder has returned to India back to Mira, but he found a messy apartment, understanding she is in trouble.
+He asks the help of Molly, who found Mira being held hostage by a man interested in Mohinder's research.
 Mohinder rushes into the rescue, taking everyone down with his enhanced strength, and saving Mira.
 They then kiss.

 Heroes Reborn

 After gathering thousands of people for the Odessa Peace Summit on June 13, 2014, the Summit is bombed, and Mohinder is branded a terrorist.

-In "June 13 - Part 1", Mohinder meets Angela Petrelli shortly before the Summit and it is revealed that he has been working in the Arctic and has uncovered proof of a coming extinction-level event, something they refer to as the Healing.
+Mohinder meets Angela Petrelli shortly before the Summit and it is revealed that he has been working in the Arctic and has uncovered proof of a coming extinction-level event, something they refer to as the Healing.
 Angela has had visions of it as well and informs Mohinder that Erica Kravid, who is funding Mohinder's research, is planning to only save those she cares about and has destroyed his research and killed his team.
 While Mohinder plans to reveal the truth at the Summit, Angela warns him that Erica will preempt his efforts and kill him.
 Mohinder refuses to believe Angela due to her past actions, but grows worried after he can't reach his team.
 To this end, he leaves a copy of his research with Molly Walker in case something happens to him.
 As Angela warned him, Erica does stop his speech and has Harris tranquilize and take him to the stadium garage to kill him.
 Harris blocks Mohinder's powers with a drug similar to the Building 26 drug, but Mohinder is rescued by a future Hiro Nakamura.
-Spotting three more Harris' with bomb vests, Mohinder chases one while Hiro takes on two.
-Mohinder catches up to Harris, but the cloud of darkness released by Phoebe Frady drains his power and Harris is able to break free.
-He then reveals he is near a load-bearing wall and he and his other clones will use the bombs to destroy the Summit and kill everyone there.
-Mohinder is horrified as Harris informs him that he will change the world, just not as he expected.
 A short time later, Harris' bombing destroys the Summit, leaving Mohinder's fate unclear.

-In "June 13 - Part 2", the real Mohinder is revealed to have apparently died in the bombing while Erica Kravid uses a shapeshifter to record a video by "Mohinder" stating that he did the bombing for evo supremacy.
+The real Mohinder is revealed to have apparently died in the bombing while Erica Kravid uses a shapeshifter to record a video by "Mohinder" stating that he did the bombing for evo supremacy.
 Erica also blames the murders of Mohinder's team on Mohinder himself.
 Molly later has Nathan teleport her to India so she can tell Mohinder's mother the truth about his death.

-In "Send in the Clones", Micah broadcasts a video to the world showing a shapeshifter being coached by Erica in making the video, exposing Erica's lies and clearing Mohinder's name.
+Micah broadcasts a video to the world showing a shapeshifter being coached by Erica in making the video, exposing Erica's lies and clearing Mohinder's name.